selwynpolit/d9book/book/ajax.md

 ## Finding the AJAX commands to use with addCommand()

 Look in `docroot/core/lib/Drupal/Core/Ajax` for a list of files.
 Each file is a class that implements a command e.g. `AddCssCommand`, `RedirectCommand` or `OpenModalDialogCommand`.
-Also check out the [Core AJAX Callback Commands on drupal.org - updated May 2024](https://www.drupal.org/docs/develop/drupal-apis/ajax-api/core-ajax-callback-commands)
+Also, check out the [Core AJAX Callback Commands on drupal.org - updated May 2024](https://www.drupal.org/docs/develop/drupal-apis/ajax-api/core-ajax-callback-commands)

 ## Copy to Clipboard from an AJAX modal dialog

-In the [AI Content Creator module](https://www.drupal.org/project/ai_content_creator) there is a feature that allows the user to copy the generated content to the clipboard.
-Unfortunately you have to tweak this module slightly to make it actually work but the code is useful.
+In the [AI Content Creator module](https://www.drupal.org/project/ai_content_creator), there is a feature that allows the user to copy the generated content to the clipboard.
+Unfortunately, you have to tweak this module slightly to make it actually work, but the code is useful.
 My `tweaks` to make the module work are in the code below if you want to make it work.

-The module alters the node add/edit form using a `hook_form_alter()` which adds some elements to the form as well as attached the `clipboard.js` library:
+The module alters the node add/edit form using a `hook_form_alter()` which adds some elements to the form as well as attaches the `clipboard.js` library:

 ```php
 /**